gmponos/guzzle-log-middleware/README.md

 ]);
 ```

 If no handler is passed the middleware will initialize it's own handler.
-At the moment the default one is `ArrayHandler`
+At the moment the default one is `MultiRecordArrayHandler`

 ### Using options on each request